[ENTROPICO]

 With our “integrated intros” – made across multiple genres and tempos, we enabled triple j to brand their top playlisted songs with station IDs that mix perfectly at the top of the tracks.
 So, as people hear their favourite tunes, they’re reminded exactly where they are hearing it.

 For example, before a presenter plays THE BADDEST by Joey Valance, they can integrate our Hip Hop intro like so.
 Or they could lead into ‘Places to Be’ with an integrated Tipi Forest style sonic intro, which sounds like this.
-Or perhaps it’s Lime Cordiale’s ‘Enough of the Sweet Talk’ with an Organic intergrated intro, like this.
+Or perhaps it’s Lime Cordiale’s ‘Enough of the Sweet Talk’ with an Organic integrated intro.

 The end result is a comprehensive suite of sounds (yes, 4700 of them!) – the logo, integrated intros, beds, sweepers, stings and sound fx.
 A complete and cohesive library for any situation – all uniquely triple j.